1999–2000 UEFA Champions League knockout stage

 The knockout stage of the 1999–2000 UEFA Champions League began on 4 April 2000 and ended with the final at the Stade de France in Saint-Denis on 24 May 2000.
 The top two teams from each of the four groups in the second group stage competed in the knockout stage.
-For the quarter-finals, each group winner was randomly drawn against the runner-up from another group.
+For the quarter-finals, each group winner was randomly drawn against the runner-up from another group, with the group winner hosting the second leg.
 The four quarter-final winners were then drawn together for the semi-finals, the winners of which contested the final.

+Qualified teams

+Format

 Each quarter-final and semi-final was played over two legs, with each team playing one leg at home; the team that scored the most goals over the two legs qualified for the following round.
-If the two teams scored the same number of goals over the two legs, the team that scored more goals away from home qualified for the next round; if both teams scored the same number of away goals, matches would go to extra time and then penalties if the teams could not be separated after extra time.
+If the two teams scored the same number of goals over the two legs, the team that scored more goals away from home qualified for the next round; if both teams scored the same number of away goals, matches would go to golden goal extra time and then penalties if the teams could not be separated after extra time.